Explosion protection

 Everything you need to know about Ex zones, temperature classes, types of ignition protection, explosion protection, ignition sources and the use of explosion-proof switches and sensors, as well as their documentation and certification, you can find out from steute.
 Specialist expertise, the realisation of numerous customised projects, as well as the development and optimisation of Ex-protected products have made us a true specialist in all things Ex.

-Depending on the variant selected, our extensive product range is certified to all relevant European and international standards and directives (ATEX, IECEx, cCSAus, INMETRO, CCC, UKEx) for Ex zones 1, 2, 21 and 22, and is thus ideally suited to hazardous areas.
+Depending on the variant selected, our extensive product range is certified to all relevant European and international standards and directives (ATEX, IECEx, cCSAus, INMETRO, JPEx, CCC, UKEx) for Ex zones 1, 2, 21 and 22, and is thus ideally suited to hazardous areas.

 What is an explosion?